You are here

 ""

-WISEdata collects detailed information about language instruction services received by English Learners (ELs, also referred to as English Learners, ELs) as part of the students’ school-specific record, not as part of a student’s individual course record.
+WISEdata collects detailed information about the language instruction received by English Learners (ELs) as part of the students’ school-specific record, not as part of a student’s individual course record.

-These language instruction services include services provided under Title III of the Elementary and Secondary Education Act (ESEA).
+Refer to DPI's English Learner Language Instruction Educational Program (LIEP) Crosswalk for a list of research-based language programs for ELs and their corresponding codes.
+Reporting language instruction programs is required under Title III of the Elementary and Secondary Education Act (ESEA).
 For more information about Title III in Wisconsin, refer to the DPI Title III DPI webpage.

 Return to top